nate-johnston/pocket2fedi/README.md

 ## Running the Code

-- Install Dependencies - ```go get github.com/joho/godotenv```
+- Install Dependencies - ```go mod install```
-- Set Environment Variables - Create a .env file in the same directory with your API keys and server details:
+- Set environment variables
 ```
-POCKET_CONSUMER_KEY=YOUR_POCKET_CONSUMER_KEY
-POCKET_ACCESS_TOKEN=YOUR_POCKET_ACCESS_TOKEN
-MASTODON_SERVER=YOUR_MASTODON_SERVER_URL
-MASTODON_TOKEN=YOUR_MASTODON_ACCESS_TOKEN
+export POCKET_CONSUMER_KEY="YOUR_POCKET_CONSUMER_KEY"
+export POCKET_ACCESS_TOKEN="YOUR_POCKET_ACCESS_TOKEN"
+export MASTODON_SERVER="YOUR_MASTODON_SERVER_URL"
+export MASTODON_TOKEN="YOUR_MASTODON_ACCESS_TOKEN"
 ```
 Replace the placeholders with your actual values.
 Alternatively, you can set these as system environment variables.
 - Run the Program: `go run .`
-- Run the Tests: `go test .`
+- Run the Tests: `go test ./...`

 ## Ideas for Future Improvements

-- Tracking Posted Items: Implement a mechanism (e.g., a local file or a simple database) to track which Pocket items have already been posted to Mastodon.
-- This prevents duplicate posts on subsequent runs.
-More Informative Posts:
-  Include more details from the Pocket item in the Mastodon post (e.g., tags, excerpt).
-- Rate Limiting: Implement more sophisticated rate limiting to avoid getting blocked by either API
-- Configuration Management: Consider using a more robust configuration library for handling different environments and file formats.
+- Error Handling: The code includes basic error handling, but you might want to implement more sophisticated error logging and potentially retry mechanisms for network-related issues.
+- Rate Limiting: Be aware of the API rate limits for both Pocket and Mastodon.
+The included time.Sleep is a basic measure; you might need a more robust rate limiting strategy for frequent execution.
+- More Detailed Pocket Data: The current implementation fetches basic details.
+You can adjust the DetailType in the api.RetrieveInput to get more information from Pocket if needed.
+- Mastodon Formatting: You might want to customize the format of the Mastodon posts further.
+- Authentication: This program assumes you already have Pocket and Mastodon access tokens.
+The go-pocket/auth package can be used to implement the initial OAuth flow if you need to obtain these tokens programmatically.
+- State Management: If you want to avoid posting the same Pocket saves repeatedly, you'll need to implement some form of state management (e.g., storing the IDs of already posted items).
 - Error Handling Strategies: Implement retry mechanisms for transient API errors.
 - Logging Levels: Introduce different logging levels (e.g., debug, info, error) for more granular control over the output.
 - Concurrency: If you need to process a large number of Pocket saves, consider using Go's concurrency features (goroutines and channels) to speed up the process.